reduce-algebra/reduce-algebra/common-lisp/README.md

 ## Implementation-specific functionality

+On MS Windows, you can use either `\` or `/` to input directory separators; `\` is converted to `/` internally, so all output will use `/`.

+REDUCE on Common Lisp tries to enable interactive Lisp debugging when it is run interactively and to disable it otherwise, but the mechanisms for doing this depend on the version of Common Lisp and are currently experimental.
+Interactively, an interrupt signal generated by _Control-C_ should start a break loop that facilitates interactive debugging using Common Lisp syntax, initially in the `standard-lisp` package.
+This could be useful to debug REDUCE code at the Lisp level.

 The following facilities are modelled on those provided by PSL; please see the PSL manual for further details.

 Lisp-level function tracing is provided by the commands `tr` and `trst`, which are available in both algebraic and symbolic modes.
 A command of the form `tr fn1, fn2, ...;` (without any quotes) turns on tracing of the argument and return values of each of the functions `fn1`, `fn2`, etc.; if no functions are specified, i.e. `tr();` (or `tr nil;`), it lists all traced functions.
 The command `trst` is similar but also traces assignments, which works for functions that have been compiled using `faslout` provided the appropriate Lisp file is still available in the `fasl` directory.
 The commands `untr` and `untrst` (which is just a synonym for `untr`) turns off tracing; if no functions are specified they turn off tracing for all traced functions.
-These tracing commands are independent of the Common Lisp `trace` and `untrace` macros, which are also made available (in symbolic mode only) via the names `cltrace` and `cluntrace` (to avoid clashing with the matrix trace operator).
 Input of function names uses Standard Lisp (i.e. REDUCE) syntax but output uses Common Lisp syntax, although it does not include any package prefixes, which can make Common Lisp tracing output from REDUCE look a little strange.
 If a REDUCE algebraic-mode operator that is implemented by a Lisp function with a different name is traced, then the underlying Lisp function is automatically traced instead.

+The tracing commands described above are independent of the Common Lisp `trace` and `untrace` macros, which are also made available (in symbolic mode only) via the names `cltrace` and `cluntrace` (to avoid clashing with the matrix trace operator).

 Preliminary implementations of the `system`, `pipe-open` and `channelflush` functions are provided.
 The functions `getenv`, `setenv` and `getpid` provide access to environment variables and the REDUCE process identifier, and should be portable across operating systems.